 Open Source Cloud Application Platform

-Backed by Cisco, Google, IBM, Microsoft, Pivotal, SAP and more
+Backed by Cisco, Google, IBM, Microsoft, Pivotal, SAP, SUSE and more

 Cloud Foundry makes it faster and easier to build, test, deploy and scale applications, providing a choice of clouds, developer frameworks, and application services.
 It is an open source project and is available through a variety of private cloud distributions and public cloud instances.

 Remove the cost and complexity of configuring infrastructure for your apps.

 Cloud Foundry has a container-based architecture that runs apps in any programming language.
 Deploy apps to CF using your existing tools and with zero modification to the code.
 Instantiate, deploy, and manage high-availability Kubernetes clusters with CF BOSH on any cloud.

 By decoupling applications from infrastructure, you can make individual decisions about where to host workloads – on premise, in public clouds, or in managed infrastructures – and move those workloads as necessary in minutes, with no changes to the app.

 Applications deployed to Cloud Foundry access external resources via the Open Service Broker API.
 See available services and integrations in The Foundry.

 Cloud Foundry won’t disrupt your current workflow.
 It is compatible with the tech and tools you use today – whether that’s AWS or Docker or Kubernetes or Java or .NET – and just about anything in your current environment.